 worker drinking water

-Exposure to extreme heat or working in a hot environment indoors or outdoors puts a toll on the human body.
-When combined with strenuous physical activities, humidity, poor hydration practices, or personal health factors (such as medications, illness, pre-existing medical conditions, or being overweight), that toll can quickly lead to a serious injury or fatality from a heat-related illness (HRI).
+Construction workers account for fewer than 10% of the total workforce1, but historically experienced over 30% of all heat-related deaths.2 Construction workers who regularly work in direct sunlight, in enclosed spaces with elevated temperatures, next to heat-producing equipment or on surfaces that absorb and radiate heat such as asphalt or concrete are at risk of injury from heat exposure.
+When these conditions are combined, with strenuous physical activities, humidity, poor hydration practices, or personal health factors (such as medications, illness, pre-existing medical conditions, or being overweight), can quickly lead to a serious injury or fatality from a heat-related illness (HRI).
 HRIs occur when the body becomes unable to properly cool, resulting in a rapid rise in body temperature, or hyperthermia.
 HRIs include heat rash, heat cramps, heat syncope (fainting), rhabdomyolysis (death of muscle fiber), heat exhaustion or heat stroke.

 While HRIs present a direct health concern, the physical symptoms of heat stress also elevate risk factors that can lead a worker to suffer other acute, traumatic injuries.
 These symptoms include a loss of balance, reduced mental awareness/focus, loss of grip, a decrease in reaction time, and general fatigue/muscle weakness.
 These physical states not only put the worker at risk, but possibly fellow co-workers and the public.
 Managing heat-related risk, whether from work outdoors or inside, is an essential part of an overall safety plan to prevent work-related injuries.